How to Automate CI/CD Pipeline Using Jenkins?

 What is CI/CD?

 A CI/CD pipeline is a set of practices that enable teams to rapidly and reliably deliver code changes to production.
 It is an essential component of modern software development that involves continuous integration (CI) and continuous delivery/deployment (CD) to streamline the software delivery process.
-With a CI/CD pipeline, developers can easily test and release code changes to end-users, ensuring that the software is always up-to-date and working as expected.
+With a CI/CD pipeline, developers can easily test and release code changes to end-users, ensuring the application is always up-to-date and working as expected.

 There are several tools that you can use to implement CI/CD pipelines.
 One of the widely used tools is Jenkins.